standard-made/devops/qa-engineering/wiki/wiki-risk-assesment.md

-**<h1> SILVERGATE TEST STRATEDGY AND PLANNING TEMPLATE </h1>**
+**<h1> STANDARD: TEST STRATEDGY AND PLANNING TEMPLATE </h1>**
 ![standard-wiki.png](/src/standard-wiki.png)

 ## <span style="color:#555555"><u> **OVERVIEW** </u></span>
-The **Test Strategy & Planning** efforts defined by QA Engineering in collaboration with internal stakeholders, will encompass the various testing methods for validating critical business systems and project development work within the Silvergate DevOps group.
+The **Test Strategy & Planning** efforts defined by QA Engineering in collaboration with internal stakeholders, will encompass the various testing methods for validating critical business systems and project development work within the STANDARD: DevOps group.
 Tests are defined and prioritize by the project group and executed in accordance with the specified test methods and project timelines.